dmalaspina/dmalaspina.github.io/index.md

 Now I'm starting my journey on data science and machine learning.

-You can use the [editor on GitHub](https://github.com/dmalaspina/dmalaspina.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+<--You can use the [editor on GitHub](https://github.com/dmalaspina/dmalaspina.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.-->

 ### Markdown